jgruchala/Analyst-portfolio/README.md

 3.)
 The_European_Union_in_Defence_and_Spacc_FL574_volume_b-2.xlsx (replication data)

 ## Code Chunk
 This products includes a self-contained code chunk.
-It is in the "newREADME.md" file, and includes a descprition of the code chunk, the code script, an image of the output, and an html link to the output.
+It is in the "newREADME.md" file, and includes a description of the code chunk, the code script, and an image of the output.
+Actual output is under the file titled "Self-Contained chunk.pdf"

 ## Resume
 This product is an updated data analyst resume